wix/Detox/README.rst

 concurrency model as well.
 Try it!
 You may like it.
 It could use some more control over things such as pings, etc., but I am sure it will come in time.

+Autobahn is a great test suite.
+The Python server code is good, and conforms well (obviously).
+Hovever, for me, twisted would be a deal-breaker for writing something new.
+I find it a bit too complex and heavy for a simple service.
+If you are already using twisted though, Autobahn is probably for you.

 Contributing
 ------------